Section 2: BEP Application, Training, and Licensure

 Employees of vendors subject to Level 1 background screenings required by Department of Management Services (DMS) must also successfully pass the background screenings either by absence of a disqualifying offense in the individual’s history or by being granted an exemption according to the provisions in this policy.

-Procedure for an Exemption of Disqualified Applicants and Licensees: All requests for exemptions from disqualification shall be in writing, prepared by the requestor, and addressed directly to:
+Procedure for an Exemption of Disqualified Applicants, Licensees, and Vendors: All requests for exemptions from disqualification shall be in writing, prepared by the requestor, and addressed directly to:

 Director, Division of Blind Services